Oil Set to Rise Sharply

 2026-02-28 19:36 By Anna Fedec 1 min. read

-Oil prices are set to jump sharply when trading resumes Sunday night, as unprecedented U.S.
+Oil prices are poised to surge when trading resumes Sunday night, following unprecedented U.S.

 officials left talks in Geneva disappointed with the lack of progress, even as Iranian and Omani participants struck a more optimistic tone.